GULPF/timezones/README.md

 The `timezones` module implements methods for working with timezones.
 It uses the [IANA time zone database](https://en.wikipedia.org/wiki/Tz_database) as a source for the timezone transitions.
 It's still in an early stage and the API is likely to change.

-It doesn't work with Nim devel yet, https://github.com/nim-lang/Nim/pull/6978 is required.

 ## Usage
 ```nim
 import times